Do you like to move your body?

 - At least every hour I take little breaks to stretch and squat, lunge or shake things out, roll my neck, or walk around while accomplishing tasks to expand my range of motion;

-- I do 30 mins of ‘exercise’ 5 times a week.
+- I do 30 mins of ‘exercise’ 5 times a week (update: my goal from Aug/17 onward is at least 60 minutes a day).
 This is usually walking, playing with speed and incline to create a bit of a burst training effect (but really I never get my heart rate up very high), with some simple body weight exercises (squats, pushups) and stretching thrown in.
 I require a lot of stretching for my hips in particular.
-I use my arms part of the time with ‘pull down’ movements while on the treadmill, a kettle bell, or using walking poles some of the time when outdoors.
+I use my arms part of the time with ‘pull down’ movements while on the treadmill, a kettlebell, or using walking poles some of the time when outdoors.
 I cannot pivot, jump or run.
 I have, as mentioned, also taken to doing some crawling around – helps loosen up my hips and lower back and I can feel it engaging my core.
 I just have to keep eyes wide open for little beads and lego pieces lying in wait for unsuspecting victims;

 - I embrace opportunities for ‘functional fitness’: I take the stairs frequently rather than avoiding them, I get on my hands and knees or squat when looking into cupboards rather than bending at the waist at awkward angles, I carry bags of groceries or my shopping basket around sometimes instead of always using a rolling cart, putter around in the yard, clean up vomit from carpets (thankfully not every week)… you know, typical life stuff.
 I draw the line at snow shoveling, mind you.
 That’s just craziness.